bchau1010/portfolio/README.md

-ALL CREDIT GO TO @fknight ON YOUTUBE
+CREDIT GO TO @fknight ON YOUTUBE FOR THE INITIAL DESIGN

 YOUTUBE: https://www.youtube.com/@fknight